 As you might have guessed, social distancing and face masks are required in all retail establishments.

-I'm already seeing many vacation rental properties booked solid for the months of July and August.
+Many vacation rental properties are already booked solid for the months of July and August.
 Vacancies in June and September are being snapped up quickly, too.

 It's a little easier to find vacancies at our local hotels, motels, resorts and inns.
-But ...
-I wouldn't wait too long to reserve a room.
-I expect last-minute vacancies will be as tough to come by as they were last year.
+But I wouldn't wait too long to reserve a room.
+Last-minute vacancies will undoubtedly be as tough to come by this summer as they were last year.